lwtnn/lwtnn/README.md

 out4 1
 ```

-There may be some problems if you don't have the right version of
+There may be some problems if you don't have python 3 or don't have
-python or don't have [`pyyaml`][pyy] installed, but these should be
+[`pyyaml`][pyy] installed, but these should be limited to the YAML ->
-limited to the YAML -> JSON converter.
-At the very least calling
+JSON converter.
+At the very least calling `./bin/lwtag-test-hlwrapper`
-`./bin/lwtag-test-hlwrapper` with no arguments (which doesn't depend
-on the converter) should work.
+with no arguments (which doesn't depend on the converter) should work.

 #### Cool, what the hell did that do? ####